[Ticker] EU seeks global virus-alert regime

 By EUobserver

-Countries worldwide should phase out wildlife markets and receive incentives to report new viruses under a new international treaty on pandemics, Reuters reports.
+Countries worldwide should phase out wildlife markets and receive incentives to report new viruses under a draft international treaty on pandemics, Reuters reports.
 Talks on the accord, led by Japan, the Netherlands, Brazil, South Africa, Egypt, and Thailand get under way on Wednesday, aiming for a deal by August.
-The Dutch, representing the EU, want legally-binding obligations to report viruses, but Brazil favours a voluntary approach, Reuters said.
+The Dutch, representing the EU, wanted legally-binding obligations to report viruses, but Brazil favoured a voluntary approach, Reuters said.